Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Case study

 \subsection{Metrics}

 We evaluate models using three metrics: (1) \textbf{Mean Squared Error (MSE)} between predictions and ground truth for each ACOPF variable.
 (2) \textbf{Optimality gap}: percentage difference between model and ground truth objective costs.
-(3) \textbf{Constraint satisfaction}: average violations of constraints not strictly enforced (\ref{eq:thetabound},\ref{eq:flowbound},\ref{eq:powerbalance}).
+(3) \textbf{Constraint satisfaction}: average and maximum violations of constraints not strictly enforced (\ref{eq:thetabound},\ref{eq:flowbound},\ref{eq:powerbalance}).
 Generator power and voltage magnitude constraints (\ref{eq:pgbound} - \ref{eq:vbound}) are satisfied by design through sigmoid activation.
-All violations are averaged over test datasets.
+We report constraint violations over the whole test dataset.